Type of entity

 Dates of existence

 Dalhousie Medical School is an internationally-recognized faculty in undergraduate, postgraduate and continuing medical education.
-As the only medical school in the Maritime provinces, it is closely affiliated with the provincial healthcare systems in Nova Scotia, New Brunswick and Prince Edward Island, and is affiliated with more than one hundred teaching sites, including nine teaching hospitals.
+The only medical school in the Maritime provinces, it is closely affiliated with the provincial healthcare systems in Nova Scotia, New Brunswick and Prince Edward Island, and is affiliated with over one hundred teaching sites, including nine teaching hospitals.

-The school’s history begins with The Dalhousie College Act, ratified in 1863, which stipulated the establishment of a medical faculty.
-With the support of the premier and a provincially-funded Halifax hospital, the Faculty of Medicine opened in 1868, half a century after the founding of the university, and the fifth medical school in Canada, preceded by McGill (1842), Queens (1854), Laval (1823) and Toronto (1843).
+The Dalhousie College Act, ratified in 1863, stipulated the establishment of a medical faculty; with the support of the premier and the provincially-funded Halifax Hospital, the Faculty of Medicine opened in 1868, half a century after the university's founding, and the fifth medical school in Canada, preceded by McGill (1842), Queens (1854), Laval (1823) and Toronto (1843).